MaxPiLab/handson-iot-raspberrypi/doc/headless_rpi.md

 ### 7.)
 Configure your Pi

-`That’s it!
-You can now configure your Pi via sudo raspi-config  `
+You can now configure your Pi via `sudo raspi-config  `